kdv123/AudioCollector/README.md

 A Java application to record spoken dialogue turns.

+This application was used to collect the data reported in the SLPAT'19 workshop paper "Investigating Speech Recognition for Improving Predictive AAC".
+If you use this software in your reserach, please cite:

+@inproceedings{adhikary_speech,
+  author       = {Jiban Adhikary and Robbie Watling and Crystal Fletcher and Alex Stanage and Keith Vertanen}, title        = {Investigating Speech Recognition for Improving Predictive AAC}, booktitle    = {SLPAT '19: Proceedings of the Workshop on Speech and Language Processing for Assistive Technologies}, location     = {Minneapolis, MN}, month        = {June}, year         = {2019}, pages        = {37--43},
+}

+Creation of this software was supported by the NSF under Grant No. IIS-1750193.
+The software is released under a Creative Commons license (CC BY 4.0).

 ## Installation and setup

 1. Download AudioCollector zip direcotry from https://github.com/kdv123/AudioCollector/archive/master.zip .